 Even as the Covid-19 pandemic triggered a seismic shift in how, when, and where we work, organizations in India have been keen to adopt new leading-edge workforce technologies.
 But they have not been successful in implementing them rapidly, according to a survey.

-The KellyOCG’s 2021 Workforce Agility Report showed that 55 percent of the workforce in India lacks the skills to be able to adopt new technologies at a pace.
+The KellyOCG’s 2021 Workforce Agility Report showed that 55 percent of India’s workforce lacks the skills to adopt new technologies at a pace.

 About 50 percent of executives in India said their organization is too slow to adopt technologies such as Artificial Intelligence and automation.